Award for Leadership in Languages and Cultures

 • Finalists may be contacted for an interview to assist the panel in selecting the Award recipients.

-• The Award will be announced and presented at an Awards Ceremony held at Government House in 2025.
+• The Award will be announced and presented at an Awards Ceremony held at Government House in February 2027.

-2025 Recipients and commendations
+2026 Recipients and Commendations

 Gallery